Lucas04-nhr/HUST-China_2024/wiki/human-practices.md

 In our discussions with professionals from the company, we specifically inquired about the composition of MPs in the ash.
 We learned that nine types of MPs were identified, primarily including polyethylene (PE), polyethylene terephthalate (PET), polystyrene (PS), and polypropylene (PP).
 Among these, PE constituted the largest proportion, accounting for about 30% of the total; PET followed at approximately 25%.
 These plastics typically originate from everyday consumer products and packaging, with proportions varying based on regional consumption habits and waste management practices.
 We also learned that these non-biodegradable ash materials are uniformly landfilled in the suburbs.
 We speculated that the MPs within this ash could migrate with groundwater, directly influencing the MP composition in agricultural ecosystems.
 Furthermore, we considered that plastic films from industrial pipelines near the suburbs might also generate MPs through physical erosion, leading to contamination in leachate that could affect the quality of irrigation water.
 After this exchange, we decided to focus on the more prevalent PE and PET.

 {% include figure.html image="https://static.igem.wiki/teams/5175/resources/hp/hp-03.webp" caption="Fig 3.
-HUST-China Team Members Visit Plastic Waste Recycling Facility" %}
+HUST-China Members Visit Plastic Waste Recycling Facility" %}

 On another front, we visited Guangzhou Kingfa Technology Co., Ltd. during an open day to inquire about the market for plastics and the development of alternatives.
 As a leading enterprise in the field of new plastic manufacturing, their R&D encompasses nine categories, including modified plastics, environmentally friendly high-performance recycled plastics, and fully biodegradable plastics.
 Kinfa Technology has conducted extensive research on the composition of MPs and the utilization of plastic materials, providing them with a comprehensive understanding and judgment on the development situation and trend of plastics.